Starburst Galaxy

 ;

 Run a select all command to view your results.
-You can also use the table’s vertical ellipsis menu to generate the command for you in the query editor.
+You can also use the table’s options menu to generate the command for you in the query editor.

 SELECT * FROM enigma_jhu LIMIT 10;